 Chronic coughing, shortness of breath, or trouble breathing

-Abdominal pain or a yellowing of the skin and eyes called jaundice
+Abdominal pain or a yellowing of the skin and eyes, which is called jaundice

 Feeling generally unwell

-The anticipation before having a follow-up visit or waiting for test results can add stress to you or a family member.
+The anticipation before having a follow-up visit or waiting for test results may add stress to you or a family member.
 Learn more about how to cope with this type of stress.

 Managing long-term and late side effects

-- Long-term effects of hormonal therapy.
+Long-term effects of hormonal therapy.
 Patients who take hormonal therapy for many years can have symptoms such as hot flashes and mood changes.
-In addition, AIs can sometimes cause aches, pains, and stiffness during treatment.
+In addition, aromatase inhibitors (AIs) can sometimes cause aches, pains, and stiffness during treatment.
 Some treatments can cause bone weakness and increase the risk of developing a bone fracture.
 Talk with your doctor about what you can do to manage these symptoms if you experience them.

 In addition, patients recovering from breast cancer have other side effects that may continue after treatment.
-Learn about ways of coping with cancer-related fatigue, a drop in cognitive function that is sometimes called chemobrain, and other late effects of cancer treatment.
+Learn about ways of coping with cancer-related fatigue, a changes in cognitive function that are sometimes called "chemobrain," and other late effects of cancer treatment.

 Keeping personal health records